RafaelFelic/planner/README.md

 ## Development Goals and Roadmap

 - **Phase 1**: Establish core functionalities including task management, scheduling, and note-taking.
 [Status: Complete]
-- **Phase 2**: Integrate live updates for Bitcoin prices and weather conditions.
+- **Phase 2**: Integrate live updates for Bitcoin prices, exchange currencies and weather conditions.
 [Status: In Progress]
 - **Phase 3**: Enhance responsiveness across all devices.
 [Status: Planned]
 - **Phase 4**: Implement additional features based on user feedback.
 [Status: Planned]

 We aim to address all known issues in Phase 3 of our development.
 Your feedback and contributions can help us reach these goals faster.

 ## Getting Started

-### Prerequisites

-- Ensure you have the latest version of [Node.js](https://nodejs.org/) installed.
-- Parcel is used for bundling this project.
-If you haven't installed Parcel, run `npm install -g parcel-bundler`.

 ### Installation